 Getting an HIV test empowers you to make decisions that are right for you and to take the necessary steps to live a healthy life.
-The Minnesota AIDS Project provides free, confidential or anonymous HIV testing.
-The Uni–Gold™ test involves a simple fingerstick that is quick and relatively painless.
+The Minnesota AIDS Project provides free, confidential HIV testing.
+The rapid test involves a simple fingerstick that is quick and relatively painless.
 Testing sessions are about 30 minutes with same day results.

 How does the test work?

 If you are infected with HIV, your body produces antibodies which can be detected by the HIV test.
 A non–reactive test result means that no antibodies have been detected.
 However, it can take up to three months after you have been exposed to HIV for your body to produce enough antibodies to be detected by the test.

 If your result is non–reactive, but you've had a risk for HIV in the past three months, it's recommend that you return for another HIV test three months following your most recent risk.
 Visit our HIV Transmission page to find out if you've had a risk.

 A reactive test result means the test detected HIV antibodies.
 All reactive tests must be confirmed with a blood draw that is sent to a medical laboratory.
 The Minnesota AIDS Project does not do confirmatory testing, but if your test is reactive, your testing counselor will help you find and schedule an appointment at a clinic that does.

 The Minnesota AIDS Project offers community-based HIV testing at its Minnespolis location and at outreach locations throughout the Twin Cities.

 - Wednesday 11:00 a.m. - 2:00 p.m.